-- 13. The terms of reference of the aforesaid committees have been formed, documented and advised to the committee for compliance; - 14.
+- 13. The terms of reference of the aforesaid committees have been formed, documented and advised to the committees for compliance; - 14.
 The frequency of meetings of the committees were as per following:

-Committees Frequency of meetings Audit Committee Four quarterly meetings were held during the financial year ended June 30, 2020.
-HR and Remuneration Committee One meeting was held during the financial year ended June 30, 2020.
+Committees Frequency of meetings Audit Committee Four quarterly meetings were held during the financial year ended June 30, 2021.
+HR and Remuneration Committee One meeting was held during the financial year ended June 30, 2021.

 - 15. The Board has set up an effective internal audit function. - 16.
 The statutory auditors of the company have confirmed that they have been given a satisfactory rating under the quality control review program of the Institute of Chartered Accountants of Pakistan and registered with Audit Oversight Board of Pakistan that they and all their partners are in compliance with International Federation of Accountants (IFAC) guidelines on code of ethics as adopted by the Institute of Chartered Accountants of Pakistan and that they and the partners of the firm involved in the audit are not a close relative (spouse, parent, dependent and non-dependent children) of the Chief Executive Officer, Chief Financial Officer, Head of Internal Audit, Company Secretary or Director of the Company; - 17.
 The statutory auditors or the persons associated with them have not been appointed to provide other services except in accordance with the Act, these regulations or any other regulatory requirement and the auditors have confirmed that they have observed IFAC guidelines in this regard; - 18.
 We confirm that all requirements of regulations 3, 6, 7, 8, 27, 32, 33 and 36 of the Regulations have been complied with.
+Related reference may please be also made to paragraph 2 above of the Statement.
 However, fraction (0.33) contained in one-third number for Independent directors has not been rounded up as one, as the existing independent directors have the requisite skills, knowledge and diversified work experience to take independent decision in the interest of the Company; and